MarcusGrass/MarcusGrass.github.io/pages/projects/Pgwm03.md

 I was looking at terminal emulator performance.
 Many new terminal emulators seem to have [very poor input performance](https://www.reddit.com/r/linux/comments/jc9ipw/why_do_all_newer_terminal_emulators_have_such_bad/)
 .
-I had noticed this one of the many times PGWM crashed and sent my back to the cold hard tty, a comforting speed. `alacritty`is noticeably sluggish at rendering keyboard input to the screen, I went back to `xterm`, but now that PGWM worked I was toying with the idea to write a fast, small, terminal emulator in pure rust.
+I had noticed this one of the many times PGWM crashed and sent me back to the cold hard tty, a comforting speed. `alacritty` is noticeably sluggish at rendering keyboard input to the screen, I went back to `xterm`, but now that PGWM worked I was toying with the idea to write a fast, small, terminal emulator in pure rust.
 I wanted to share the code I used for that in PGWM with this new application, and clean it up in the process: `tiny-std`